 What is the immersive potential of virtual reality?
 With the given technology, is it possible to induce visceral, bodily responses from a virtual reality experience?
 We needed to create something that showed potential clients, and ourselves, what VR could do.
 So we created The Ledge.

-The Ledge gives the viewer the experience of being sent up the side of a very tall building on a painting platform by a slightly devious billboard painter who offers to give you "the best view of the city."
+The Ledge sends the viewer up the side of a very tall building on a scaffold controlled by a slightly devious billboard painter who offers "the best view of the city."
 The trip that ensues is virtually guaranteed to induce the sensation of vertigo that is only felt atop a tall structure in real life.
 (This is completely distinct from sim-sickness, which this experience does not induce.)

 We utilized stereoscopic video capture to embed our live actor in the computer generated experience, creating the sensation that he is talking directly to the viewers as he prepares them for their ascent.